mkralla11/ts-strict-migrate/README.md

     // This option is similar to the above, but respects
     // the leak date.
 It is a more relaxed option to use in CI/CD,
-    // and theoretically code allow devs to bypass if they know
+    // and theoretically could allow devs to bypass if they know
     // how to back-date files.
     // Any files in the current branch that were added after
     // the leak date will be strict type checked and linted.